devtron-labs/devtron/docs/setup/install/Install-devtron-on-Minikube-Microk8s-K3s-Kind.md

 ## Prerequisites

 1. 2 vCPUs
-2. 4GB+ of free memory
+2. 4GB+ of free memory after Kubernetes and storage add-ons are running
 3. 20GB+ free disk space

 Before you get started, you must set up a cluster in your server and finish the following actions: